 Our air travel media network revenues from continuing operations in 2014, 2015 and 2016 consisted of revenues from digital frames in airports in the form of TV-attached digital frames, digital TV screens in airports, digital TV screens on airplanes, traditional media in airports and other revenues in air travel.
-As we have completed in 2015 the divestiture of our business lines of digital frames in airports, digital TV screens in airports and traditional media in airports, we do not expect to have significant increase of our revenues from those business in the foreseeable future.
+As we have completed in 2015 the divestiture of our business lines of digital frames in airports, digital TV screens in airports, we do not expect to have significant increase of our revenues from those business in the foreseeable future.